Here

 manifestation -- not pushed or moved by anything outside of

--- is driven into manifestation by the karmic life
+itself -- is driven into manifestation by the karmic life

 of its own essential being, by the thirst of desire or blossoming